PerseusRealDeal/PerseusGeoKit/APPROBATION.md

 # Approbation Matrix / PerseusGeoLocationKit 1.0.0

-> Approbated features: request permission, request current location, request start/stop <br/>

 > NOTE: To catch all log messages Mac Console should be started first then after a little while the logged app.

 > Compilation: macOS Monterey 12.7.6 / Xcode 14.2

 ## macOS approbation result

-> The macOS app used to approbate PerseusGeoLocationKit 1.0.0 is [macos.darkmode.discovery](https://github.com/perseusrealdeal/macOS.DarkMode.Discovery).
+> The macOS app used to approbate PerseusGeoLocationKit 1.0.0 is [Arkenstone](https://github.com/perseusrealdeal/Arkenstone).

 | macOS       | Version | Result  | Details |
 | ----------- | ------- | :-----: | ------- |